sbb-design-systems/sbb-angular/projects/sbb-esta/angular-public/src/lib/accordion/accordion.md

 </sbb-expansion-panel>
 ```

-<h4>Multi Expansion Panels</h4>
+### Multi Expansion Panels

 Multiple expansion panels can be used into an accordion.
-The multi="true" input allows the expansions state to be set independently of each other.
+The multi="true" input allows the expansions state
+to be set independently of each other.
 When multi="false" (default value) only one panel can be expanded at a given time:

 ```html
 <sbb-accordion [multi]="true">